West Loop: Chicago's hottest foodie 'hood

 The scene is a far cry from the neighborhood's meatpacking and market days, and spending a day in the West Loop with chef Grueneberg made its new identity very apparent.

-Along the way Grueneberg ran into fellow chefs, fans and farmers who provide some of her restaurant's seasonal ingredients -- all members of the food community that's defining today's West Loop.
+Along the way Grueneberg ran into fellow chefs, fans and farmers who provide some of her restaurant's seasonal ingredients -- all members of the food community that's defining the neighborhood today.

 Where to stay

-The neighborhood is also in the throes of a boutique hotel boom.
+The West Loop is also in the throes of a boutique hotel boom.

-The Ace Hotel Chicago on North Morgan Street officially opened on August 10.
-The Publishing House Bed & Breakfast opened this summer.

 Also in the works: A Nobu Hotel and a Hoxton Hotel.